+

 Community Fun Run or Walk

 Children under the age of 7 years are encouraged to participate in our Fun Run.
 The event is also open to non-members and older children and adults who do not want to register and run in their age grade race.
-There is no need to pre-register for these races, simply come along and pay $5 per runner and choose to run one or two laps of the course (each lap is usually 2km).
+There is no need to pre-register for these races, simply come along and choose to run one or two laps of the course (each lap is usually 2km).
 Parents and adults can run with younger children or just enjoy exercising in the company of others in various parks around the city.
+Whilst there is no charge to do the fun run, we do welcome donations for this event.

 Not sure about running or jogging the 2km/4km?
 Then why not try walking it?
 We invite Social Walkers to enjoy this experience as well.
 Entry is the same as for the Fun Run.